mevdschee/wake-domain.sh/README.md

 This script will issue a "virsh start win10-vm1" command based on the "error: connect_to win10-vm1 port 3389: failed" message.

+In case there is no /var/log/auth.log file then run:

+    apt-get install rsyslog

 Related blog post: https://tqdev.com/2022-boot-rdp-connected-vm-on-demand